 Innovation and science

-People-to-people links between Australia and Singapore are strong, encompassing education, tourism and arts and culture.
-The Singaporean community in Australia stood at 72,860 people as of the 2016 Census.
-More than 130,000 Singaporeans have graduated from Australian universities.
-Since 2014, 3,551 Australian students have undertaken study and internships in Singapore under the New Colombo Plan.
+People links between Australia and Singapore are strong, encompassing education, tourism, public service cooperation and arts and culture.
+More than 5,000 Singaporean studied in Australia in 2022.
+Since 2014, more than 4,000 Australian students have undertaken study and internships in Singapore under the New Colombo Plan.